-- For sleek and smooth tresses like Watson's, start by using Living Proof's No Frizz Nourishing Styling Cream ($38), which smoothes away frizz, controls moisture, and keeps baby bangs in place.
+- For sleek and smooth tresses like Watson's, start by using Living Proof's No Frizz Nourishing Styling Cream ($38), which smooths frizz, controls moisture, and keeps baby bangs in place.

-- Blow dry hair, using a flat brush as needed to smooth strands flat.
+- Blow dry hair, using a flat brush as needed to smooth strands.

 - Create a side part, brushing bangs over to the side.